|

 Frankincense

-incense of the sanctuary.
+in the incense of the sanctuary.

-Blends well with: Citrus (Sweet Orange - Etrog),
+Blends well with: Citrus (Sweet Orange - Etrog), Spices (Cassia,

-Spices (Cassia, Cinnamon, Clove), Myrrh
+Cinnamon, Clove), Myrrh

 More information is available